aura-81/Proiect-Final/README.md

  -[**The user should be able to acces OpenCart-Marketplace.**](https://github.com/aura-81/Proiect-Final/blob/main/Epic-Acces%20OpenCart/2022-09-26%20(1).png)

- -**The user should be able to acces Markeplace buton**
+ -**The user should be able to acces Markeplace button**

- -**The user should be able to acces the All,Commercial and Free butons from Marketplace**
+ -**The user should be able to acces the All,Commercial and Free buttons from Marketplace**

- -**The user should be able to acces Sort by buton**
+ -**The user should be able to acces Sort by button**

- -**The user should be able to acces the Recently Apdate,Recently Added,Rating,Name and Price butons from Sort by**
+ -**The user should be able to acces the Recently Apdate,Recently Added,Rating,Name and Price buttons from Sort by**

  -**The user should be able to choose and open a product**